ajcwebdev/dash-transcripts/incubator-weekly/q1-24-quarterly-report.md

 [68:48] Um, but that's all I wanted to say about that.
 Ash, you mentioned something about, um, you guys are, are using remix, uh, [68:57] framework.
 I wanted to mention just real briefly, that this epic web dev conference, uh, [69:04] that I'm going to be attending next week is put on by, uh, Kent C Dodds, who is the creator of remix or not.
-He was one of the, [69:14] uh, it was a Ryan Florence.
+He was one of the, [69:14] uh, it was a Rion Florence.
 And, uh, what's the other Michael Jackson, not that Michael Jackson, but the other.
 [69:22] They are Utah guys, uh, or at least one of them is, and, or two of the, uh, let's see, Kent's not part of the remix team, [69:30] but he w he uses it extensively in his course and he's putting on this conference.
 I will see him.
 I will see here's Kent.
 [69:37] I will see many of these coming right down the street from me.
 So we've been loving remix.
 So, uh, yeah, if you can, uh, get, get any, uh,